Bae Doona: 1998–2005: Beginnings

-A Konkuk University student in 1998, she was scouted by a modeling agency in Seoul.
-This led to her modeling of clothing for COOLDOG's catalog, among others.
+As a Hanyang University student in 1998, Bae was scouted by a modeling agency in Seoul, leading to her modeling for COOLDOG's catalog among others.
 In 1999, she switched to acting before completing her studies at university, debuting in the TV drama School.
-Later that year, she appeared as the ghost in The Ring Virus, a Korean remake of the Japanese horror film Ring.
+Later that year, Bae appeared as Park Eun-suh in The Ring Virus, a Korean remake of the Japanese horror film Ring.

-In 2000, director Bong Joon-ho cast Doona in the film Barking Dogs Never Bite for her willingness to do the part without makeup, something other South Korean actresses refused to do.
-She later cited this part as the role that pushed her to pursue a serious acting career, saying, "That film made me decide to become an actress –- a good actress –- and that film thereby changed my whole life."
-In Kim So-young's documentary Women's History Trilogy (2000–2004), she expressed her admiration for veteran South Korean actress Yoon Jeong-hee.
-In the same documentary, Bae said her own most memorable scene was being chased by the homeless man throughout the apartment in Barking Dogs Never Bite.
+In 2000, director Bong Joon-ho cast Bae in the film Barking Dogs Never Bite for her willingness to do the part without makeup, which other South Korean actresses refused to do.
+She later cited it as the role that pushed her to pursue a serious acting career: "That film made me decide to become an actress—a good actress—and that film thereby changed my whole life."
+In Kim So-young's documentary Women's History Trilogy (2000–2004), Doona expressed her admiration for veteran South Korean actress Yoon Jeong-hee.
+In the same documentary, Bae said her most memorable scene had been being chased by the homeless man throughout the apartment in Barking Dogs Never Bite.
 That same year, she gave a risque performance (albeit with a body double for the more intense scenes) in Plum Blossom, and started getting more work on television.

 This was followed by 2001's Take Care of My Cat, directed by Jeong Jae-eun, and 2002's Sympathy for Mr. Vengeance, directed by Park Chan-wook.

 In 2003, both Tube and Spring Bears Love disappointed at the box office.
-After completing principal photography on Spring Bears Love, she decided to take time off from film work, saying, "I never lived even once without having anything to do.
-The moment a film was presented to the media, I was almost always already shooting the next one [...]
-I thought by myself: now my first cycle is really over.
+After completing principal photography on Spring Bears Love, she decided to take time off from film work, saying, "I’ve never really had nothing to do.
+The moment a film was released, I was almost always already shooting the next one [...]
+I thought to myself: Now my first cycle is really over.
 While I rest a little, I wanted to make a fresh start."

 During her hiatus from film, she took up photography, examples of which can be seen on her official blog and in her published photo-essay books.
 She also continued to work on TV, starring in Country Princess and Rosemary.
-Bae acted on stage in 2004 in a production of Sunday Seoul (not to be confused with the South Korean movie of the same title), a play co-written by Park Chan-wook.
+She appeared on stage in 2004 in a production of Sunday Seoul (not to be confused with the South Korean movie of the same title), a play co-written by Park Chan-wook.

-In 2005, she played an exchange student who joins a band in the Japanese film Linda Linda Linda, then played a divorced woman in the experimental omnibus TV series Beating Heart.
+In 2005, she played an exchange student who joins a band in the Japanese film Linda Linda Linda, and played a divorced woman in the experimental omnibus TV series Beating Heart.